 The newest building which opened in June of 2012.
 This is a corridor style building accommodating 162 students co-ed by room.
 The building has all double rooms.
 Conference and Events is housed on the first floor of the building.
-Each floor has kitchen, lounge, and a study area.
-Floors two and three have two balconies each that overlook the athletic fields.
+Each floor has a kitchen, lounge, and study area.
+The second and third floors have two balconies each that overlook the athletic fields.

-Service Housing began in the Fall of 2016 and is currently located in North House.
+Castleton University is proud to announce that its newest themed housing option, Service Housing, will begin in the Fall of 2016 and will be located in North House.
 The primary goal of Service Housing is to bring students closer to an understanding of community engagement, a core value of the university.
 Service Housing aims to help students learn more about why it is important to be a good citizen and how they can give back to the community, both locally and globally.
-Service Housing provides students who have a passion for community service and involvement the space and opportunity to join forces to give back to the community in creative ways.
-Additionally, residents are required to complete 15 hours of community service per semester, which can be satisfied by attending house programming as well as on one’s own.
-Students also work together to organize one house-wide service project per academic year.
+Service Housing will provide students who have a passion for community service and involvement the space and opportunity to join forces to give back to the community in creative ways.
+Additionally, residents will be required to complete 15 hours of community service per semester, which can be satisfied by attending house programming as well as on one’s own.
+Students will also work together to organize one house-wide service project per academic year.

 Castleton University’s Honors Housing began in the Fall of 2013 and is currently located in Audet House.
 Students who live in Honors Housing will be able to take advantage of programming that is geared towards bridging the academic and residential experiences.
 Honors Housing is an ideal fit for students in the Honors Program who have committed to prioritizing academics and make an effort to be role models for other students.
 Honors Housing is an optimal choice for students who are interested in living with other academically driven students in an environment that is conducive to learning and intellectually stimulating.